Mental health coaching service (NewAccess workplaces)

-The purpose of the pilot trial was to determine how effective and appropriate the NewAccess service was in a workplace setting, and whether engagement with the service improved mental health, wellbeing, and the work productivity of participants.
+The purpose of the pilot trial was to determine how effective and appropriate the NewAccess service was in a workplace setting, and whether engagement with the service improved mental health, wellbeing, and productivity of participants.

 PricewaterhouseCoopers’ evaluation of the pilot trial showed high participant recovery rates (78%), enhanced job satisfaction and productivity, and economic viability.

 Following the successful pilot trial, Comcare is leading NewAccess workplaces.
 This is a two-year national mental health initiative for APS agency partners starting mid-2020.

 Through a robust program evaluation, Comcare will further contribute to the evidence around effective workplace mental health prevention and early intervention supports.

 Comcare is leading NewAccess workplaces, making the service available to employees within participating APS agency partner organisations.